What to expect as a volunteer

 Training and equipment

-You’ll be given initial training by HM Coastguard, followed by regular training opportunities to keep your skills up to date.
+You must pass initial training by HM Coastguard, followed by regular training to keep your skills up to date.

 This will include training in: